 First, he has especially pointed out the relevance of structural position for the mapping of nominal elements to their ontological correspondents (Topological Mapping), deriving the application of classical analytic notions like reference, generality and quantification from DP-internal configurations.

 Then he has initiated the study of a restrictive format for parametric theories of grammatical diversity (Parametric Minimalism), and is developing an original method for formally comparing overall syntactic systems (Parametric Comparison Method).

 The latter approach is meant as a tool to be used for purposes of phylogenetic reconstruction and comparison with the results of independent disciplines (e.g. archaeology and population genetics), but also, more generally, for grounding historical linguistics within the framework of modern cognitive theories and in the explanation style they strive to import from natural sciences.

-The project plans to build up the first phylogenetic tree of languages based on syntactic evidence and potentially aiming to global scope, and to compare it to the molecular-genetic representation of corresponding populations.
+Longobardi was the Principal Investigator of the ERC Advanced Grant 'Meeting Darwin's last challenge: toward a global tree of human languages and genes' (2012-2018).
+The project built up the first phylogenetic trees of languages based on syntactic evidence, aiming at global scope, and started to compare it to the molecular-genetic representation of the corresponding populations.